 Promote your pins.

-Over 80% of pins are re-pins -- which means it's critical you stand out by creating original content for your brand.
+84% of Pinners use Pinterest to decide what to buy — which means it's critical you position yourself in front of them by creating original content for your brand.
 Try posting original infographics, graphics, or photos that reflect your brand's message.
 Additionally, when you do re-pin, make sure you're re-pinning content that aligns well with your own brand.

 Pinterest users typically find brands through hashtags and searches, so it's important you include both in your descriptions and images.
 Additionally, Pinterest's hashtag help page states, "If you have a business account, adding hashtags to the organic instances of your Promoted content can help distribute your content in those feeds."
 Pinterest recommends no more than 20 hashtags per pin.

 Like any social media site, Pinterest favors active accounts.
-This includes ensuring you pin on a regular basis, manually pin other people's pin, and follow other boards.
-If you have trouble keeping up with your Pinterest activity, try using a tool like Tailwind, which allows you to schedule your Pinterest pins ahead of time.
+This includes ensuring you pin on a regular basis, manually pin others’ pins, and follow other boards.
+If you have trouble keeping up with your Pinterest activity, create a social media calendar to have a more focused and organized publishing strategy.
+You can also try using a tool like Tailwind, which allows you to schedule your Pinterest pins ahead of time.

-One pin can drive up to two page visits and six page views.
-So it's vital you re-pin, often.
-Consider going to the "Explore" and "Trending" pages, and re-pinning from there.
+It's vital you re-pin often.
+Consider going to the "Explore" and "Trending" pages and re-pinning from there.
 The more you re-pin and engage with other boards, the more likely you are to increase your reach.

 Plus, depending on where they are in their buyer's journey, your Pinterest account might actually help them decide whether your business is the right fit for them.